 - Air density

 - Load on the engine

 - Position of the throttle

-The computer takes this information and decides on a strategy, to get the best performance out of the engine.
-So, One of these strategies is, to determine how long to keep the fuel injectors on.
-Consequently, To maintain this fuel ratio, the pressure must be maintained within one pound.
-When the engine is suddenly under heavy acceleration, the vacuum drops off.
+So, the computer takes this information and decides on a strategy.
+Consequently, to get the best performance, out of the engine.
+So, one of these strategies, is to determine how long, to keep the fuel injectors on.
+Furthermore, to maintain this fuel ratio, the fuel pressure must be maintained, within one pound.
+And, when the engine is suddenly under heavy acceleration, the vacuum drops off.
 Only, momentarily and then recovers, within a very short period of time.

-This sudden drop in vacuum during acceleration also affects the pressure.
+Consequently, this sudden drop in vacuum during acceleration, also affects the pressure.
 As a result, the injectors are suddenly opened longer.
-The fuel pump takes a second to catch up with the pressure.
-So, the regulator reacts to the drop in vacuum by closing the fuel return line momentarily.
-Finally, This gives a momentary boost in pressure.
+But, the fuel pump takes a second, to catch up with the pressure.
+So, the regulator reacts to the drop in vacuum, by closing the fuel return line momentarily.
+Finally, this gives a momentary boost in pressure.